bagasdprs/bagasdprs/README.md

 - I enjoy journaling and creating new layouts for web projects
 - I'm calm but collaborative in a team
-- I love puzzle and rhythm games for fun 🎮
+- I love sports and playing games for fun 🎮🏀

 ---